PaulJuliusMartinez/jless/README.md

 contains links to the latest release.
 If you have a Rust toolchain installed, you can build from source by running `cargo install jless`.

+`jless` is also available for installation on macOS via [MacPorts](https://ports.macports.org/port/jless/).

 ## Logo

 The mascot of the `jless` project is Jules the jellyfish.